 There were ample hands to share the work, a good thing since my paternal grandfather, Rev. Linn Williamson, was dying at home, cared for by my grandmother, and my own mother and my Aunt Edith were both pregnant.
 One family member even made lye soap from liquid filtered through ashes and rendered pork fat, which was then coarsely grated for laundry soap and other mundane cleaning chores.
 Everything possible was saved, mended, or produced at home, and since all of the adults had a rural or semi-rural background, and had been through the Great Depression of the thirties, they knew how to do it.
 Lard on bread, however, was not an option!
 We didn't have a cow, and so we used that new wonder, oleo.

 I remember begging to mix it, and they usually let me as it was something that got me out from under foot, although I could rarely break the capsule myself.
 The color, a bright orange red, would mix into thick marbled streaks, then into lacy patterns, and finally the whole packet would turn a warm butter-yellow.

 In "Margarine: The Spreadable Inedible?"
 Dr. Weil writes:

-Go ahead-- eat fat.
-But in moderation, and try to limit it to the healthier ones, especially olive oil, nuts, especially walnuts and peanuts, oily fishes, especially salmon, mackeral, sardines and anchovies, flaxseed and other oily seeds, avocados and olives.
+Go ahead - eat fat.
+But in moderation, and try to limit it to the healthier ones, especially olive oil, nuts, especially walnuts and peanuts, oily fishes, especially salmon, mackerel, sardines and anchovies, flaxseed and other oily seeds, avocados and olives.
 If your weight and cholesterol are normal, eggs yolks are highly nutritious, too.
-Avoid coconut, palm and cottonseed oils, and all possible animal fat.
+Avoid palm and cottonseed oils, and all possible animal fat.
 Spend your calorie intake on something healthy that tastes great.
 You won't feel deprived and you'll do a body good.